Donald Trump Jr. Is Impressed By The 'Smile On A Face' Of India's Poor

 "A statement like this is very misleading, because it implies that poverty is a desirable state of being, that the poor are grateful and content.
 But anyone who has seen poverty will tell you that it's anything but glamorous.
 It can be intensely frustrating," says Senthil Babu, a social worker in Puducherry, South India.

-For the last 15 years, Babu has been working to better employment prospects for daily wage laborers across India.
+For the past 15 years, Babu has been working to better employment prospects for daily wage laborers across India.
 "One of the biggest myths about poverty is that education can help you rise out of it," he says.
-The reality, he says, is that many of India's young people are educated, but the lack of opportunities in villages and rural hamlets keep them unemployed and poor.
+The reality, he says, is that many of India's young people are educated, but the lack of opportunities in villages and rural hamlets keeps them unemployed and poor.

 "It's not so easy to smile when everything you've worked so hard for comes crumbling down around you, when after every effort you've made, doors are still tightly shut," says Babu.